Deepak9912/Hangman/README.md

 ![one](https://user-images.githubusercontent.com/93731898/155842602-1aeb20fb-e7bf-4ac9-8533-a72c1db4ba33.PNG)

 When the user type their name, they will get a hello message addressing their name.
 And the game will begin.
-User will also get a hint about the length of the word.
+User will also get a hint about length of the word.

 ![game-begin](https://user-images.githubusercontent.com/93731898/155603982-4c37bfd8-9192-4e1e-8283-b78ec60db81f.PNG)